rshopa/listmode-to-safir/README.md

 $ ConvertToMUPET -i input_file -p parameters_file.par -o output_file.clm.safir
 $ GenerateBlurredMUPET -i input_file [-p parameters_file.par]
 ```
-Please, refer to the [SAFIR example](https://github.com/UCL/STIR/tree/master/examples/SAFIR-listmode-virtual-scanner "example") for further instructions.
+Please, refer to [SAFIR example](https://github.com/UCL/STIR/tree/master/examples/SAFIR-listmode-virtual-scanner "example") for further instructions.

 For the latter executable **GenerateBlurredMUPET**, it is optional to set geometry file with -p key.
 If not given, the script would try to generate .par file by parsing the very name of the input (for example, "D85_1lay_L020_4mm_10_00_07").
-But even if the name could not be parsed, the program would search for the default parameters file "JPETGeometry.par" as the last possible case.
+But even if the name could not be parsed, the program would search for the default parameters file "JPETGeometry.par" as the last possible option.

 Consequently, **GenerateBlurredMUPET** would add new files, corresponding to three photomultipliers that reflect different smearing of the data, in both listmode and SAFIR formats.